Farewell to Gerald Harper 1929-2025

 In one scene of Gazette, Hadleigh, standing in a theatre bar, pronounces, "Shaw must be played with panache."
 Well, nobody could play a line with more panache than Gerald Harper could, particularly when he adopted that gravelly, ironic drawl.

+Despite his TV success, Harper never gave up his stage career and appeared as a disturbingly convincing Iago, at the Bristol Old Vic in 1974.
 In 1984, he performed in a one-man show as Rudyard Kipling - again epitomizing something very British.
 It was unforgettable.
 He was an icon of Britishness.
 Only about twenty years ago, he was still doing a solo show, one man holding an audience spellbound for two hours.

 Harper appeared at the Oxford Playhouse more than once, in The Aspern Papers in 1979 and then in 2008 when he played the judge in Agatha Christie's And Then There Were None.
 On that occasion, he candidly told the local press that he had only ever done television work in order to make himself famous, so that he could get leading roles on the stage, which was his real love.
+When he said "television work" he surely meant the semi-comic BBC series Adam Adamant, which shot him to fame in 1966.
+He could never talk of it without visible embarrassment, recalling in another taped interview how silly he had felt and how "petrifying" it was to work on a show with such a rushed production schedule, and no retakes.
+He had to do unrehearsed stunts himself and there was no stand-in.
+No wonder he soon left to work for ITV.
+Nevertheless, the show made his name and to some extent fixed his brand: vintage.

 When he appeared on Desert Island Discs, the one luxury he chose was a set of videos of a five-day Test Match.
 Alas, such things are now disappearing fast in favour of one-day smash-and-run cricket.

-Two very interesting things about him that few people know or would have guessed are, that he wrote a book of poetry, Gerald Harper in Love, which I am happy to say I own, and that his latter years he seems to have converted to Russian Orthodoxy.
+There are two things that few people would have guessed about Harper.
+One is that he directed a Hebrew-language production of Blithe Spirit at the Israeli National Theatre in Tel Aviv.
+Another is that in his latter years he seems to have converted to Russian Orthodoxy.
 There were Russian Orthodox priests at his funeral.
 Clearly there were hidden depths to this man.

 https://www.oxfordmail.co.uk/news/2365388.television-adventurer-solving-riddles/